 CONGRATULATIONS.
 YOU'VE REACHED PENZANCE.
 You're tempted to linger at Trengwainton Garden, but no, you must push on!

-To stay on track you MUST complete a four-course sequence: Eng 2040, Eng 2050, Eng 2060, and Eng 2090.
-You MUST prepare and submit a writing portfolio by the end of the 5th week of your last course in the four-course sequence.
+To stay on track you MUST complete four courses: Eng 2040, Eng 2050, Eng 2060, and Eng 2090.
+When you have completed THREE of these courses, and are enrolled in the FOURTH course, during the fifth week of this FOURTH course, you MUST prepare and submit a writing portfolio.
 Your writing portfolio will be evaluated to determine if you will be invited to continue on in the BFA major and enroll in 3rd-year (e.g 3000-level) creative writing courses.
 You can get the guidelines for preparing the portfolio here.

 You can start to enroll in Eng 0990, Creative Writing Common Time in the first two years.
 It's a fun and enriching experience involving readings and lectures by visiting writers, MFA writers, creative writing faculty, and BFA seniors.
 You need four semesters to graduate.

 Finally, in these two years, it's a good idea to declare a minor by going to the College of Arts and Sciences (A&S) office, 205 Administration Building.
 You MUST have a minor to get your BFA degree.
 You may as well get started on it.